 Ethical Sourcing Leadership

-COS has transformed its operations to reflect best practices in terms of ethical sourcing and combatting modern slavery in supply chains.
+COS is committed to upholding environmental protection, human rights and fair working conditions and expect all our partners to adhere to the same standards.
+As part of this commitment we have transformed our operations to reflect best practices in terms of ethical sourcing and combatting modern slavery in supply chains.

 Ethical sourcing is a critical step for businesses to become more socially and environmentally responsible, better connecting with the needs and desires of their consumers and the world around them.